 It seemed almost against the odds that D’Angelo would, or even could, stage a comeback—amazing that a handful of gigs in Europe last year happened at all.
 But the singer astonished at the shows, then made his big, official comeback at this year’s BET Awards—a black-leather-“Good God!” performance that had even the singer walking away from the piano in near disgust at how damn good it sounded.

 A new D’Angelo album is due, but there’s no telling when it will arrive; one is reminded of a Mae West line: “A guy what takes his time, I’d go for anytime.… A hasty job really spoils a master’s touch.”
 For now, this is likely the first chance in a decade you’ve had to see the soul star perform live.
 We suggest you take it.

 The rise and fall and rise again…of D’Angelo

 Academic essays have been written on the cultural significance of the soul star’s “Untitled” video, for which D’Angelo’s body was chiseled to perfection by trainer Mark Jenkins.
 We’d write one too, if we could stop watching it.

 After a few too many servings of the “Devil’s Pie,”D’Angelo was arrested for DUI in 2005, and then again in 2010, looking for sex on the LES.
-This year he told GQ: “I’m not the role-model motherfucker.
+In 2012 he told GQ: “I’m not the role-model motherfucker.
 Look at all the shit I’ve been in.”